 - ¿Conoces a María?
 Do you know María?

-- No conozco Nueva York.
-I don't know New York, or I haven't been to New York.
+- No conozco Guadalajara.
+I don't know New York, or I haven't been to Guadalajara.

 - Conócete a ti mismo.
 Know yourself.